-Many anglers have a hard time telling the difference between white bass and white perch.
-And as they in fact look very similar, this really doesn’t come as much of a surprise.
-So in order to help you identify your catch, I decided to write this helpful article on the interesting topic of white bass vs. white perch.
+A lot of anglers have a hard time telling the difference between white bass and white perch.
+And as they look very similar, this doesn’t come as much of a surprise.
+So to help you identify your catch, I decided to write this helpful article on the interesting topic of white bass vs. white perch.

 Despite many similarities, it is still possible to tell a white bass from a white perch.
-White bass will have several horizontal lines along their flanks, while white perch only have their distinct lateral line.
-White perch also weigh considerably less than white bass, as their maximum weight is only 3lb.
+White bass will have several horizontal lines along their flanks, while white perch only have distinct lateral lines.
+White perch also weigh less than white bass, as their maximum weight is only 3lb.

 If you want to know more ways of telling the difference between white bass and white perch, all you have to do is keep reading this article!